 i have replaced the clutch and pressure plate and bearing.
-I put it all back to gether and still have this same problem. when the engine running i cant shift, as i attemt to shift it grinds, here is way to much free play in the clutch pedal but i have tried bleeding it, and it still has to much free play i can see the piston coming out of the cylinder on teh tranny it moves about half inch or so, i need help on answering this problem my email is thekewtness@aol.
+I put it all back to gether and still have this same problem.
+When the engine running I cant shift, as I attemt to shift it grinds, here is way to much free play in the clutch pedal but I have tried bleeding it, and it still has to much free play I can see the piston coming out of the cylinder on teh tranny it moves about half inch or so, I need help on answering this problem my email is thekewtness@aol.
 Com

 names jim thanks for any help